 Profile: Egypt's Muslim Brotherhood

-The movement is Egypt's oldest and largest Islamist organisation, meaning its ideology is based on the teachings of the Koran.
+The movement is the country's oldest and largest Islamist organisation, meaning its ideology is based on the teachings of the Koran.

-Founded by Hassan al-Banna in the 1920s, the Brotherhood - or al-Ikhwan al-Muslimun in Arabic - has influenced Islamist movements around the world with its model of political activism combined with Islamic charity work.
+Founded by Hassan al-Banna, the Muslim Brotherhood - or al-Ikhwan al-Muslimun in Arabic - has influenced Islamist movements around the world with its model of political activism combined with Islamic charity work.

 The movement initially aimed simply to spread Islamic morals and good works, but soon became involved in politics, particularly the fight to rid Egypt of British colonial control and cleanse it of all Western influence.

-While the Ikhwan say that they support democratic principles, one of its stated aims is to create a state ruled by Islamic law, or Sharia.
-Its most famous slogan, used worldwide, is: "Islam is the solution".Paramilitary wing
+While the Ikhwan say that they support democratic principles, one of the group's stated aims is to create a state ruled by Islamic law, or Sharia.
+Its most famous slogan, used worldwide, is: "Islam is the solution."Paramilitary wing

 After Banna launched the Muslim Brotherhood in 1928, branches were set up throughout the country - each running a mosque, a school and a sporting club - and its membership grew rapidly.

-By the late 1940s, the group is believed to have had as many as two million followers in Egypt, and its ideas had spread across the Arab world.
+By the late 1940s, the group is estimated to have had 500,000 members in Egypt, and its ideas had spread across the Arab world.

 At the same time, Banna created a paramilitary wing, the Special Apparatus, whose operatives joined the fight against British rule and engaged in a campaign of bombings and assassinations.